 If you or a loved one is struggling with bipolar disorder, finding the right treatment can be a challenge.
 We’re here to help you determine whether the care we offer is the right fit.

-Learn about bipolar disorder treatment at Belmont Behavioral Hospital in Philadelphia, PA
+Learn about bipolar disorder treatment at Belmont Behavioral Health System in Philadelphia, PA

 Bipolar I disorder is a crippling disorder that can turn the lives of those who are afflicted with it upside down.
 Those who struggle with this condition will battle the distinctive symptom of drastic changes in mood.
 This disorder has the power to destroy all aspects of an individual’s life if treatment is not obtained.
 When treatment is obtained, however, individuals who are struggling with this disorder can learn how to cope with symptoms in an appropriate, healthy manner.

 At Belmont Behavioral Health System, a bipolar disorder treatment center and hospital in Philadelphia, our team of professionals has tremendous experience in providing care for those who struggle with bipolar I disorder.
 It is our mission to help those afflicted with this mental health condition, as we understand how upsetting the presence of it can be on the individual and his or her loved ones.
 The quality of care we provide goes above and beyond, keeping in mind the safe and effective recovery of our patients.

 Helping a loved one get treatment for bipolar disorder

 When your loved one is grappling with bipolar I disorder, it can seem as though there is nothing that you can do to help him or her or prevent his or her symptoms from negatively impacting your life.
 You might feel out of control, overwhelmed with concern, and as though nothing you do or can do will make any impact.
 However, that is untrue.
 There are a handful of things that you can do to help your loved one get treatment, including the following: